Greg Matthews: Benson and Hedges World Series Cup 1985–86

 After the two Test series there was a triangular World Series Cup One Day series between Australia, New Zealand and India, who were the current World Champions, and Australia and India made it into the best out of three finals.
 Matthews was part of the Australian squad throughout the summer.

 Matthews played a key role in several Australian victories including 46 in a game against India and 1–27 against New Zealand.

 In the First WSC Final Matthews was run out for 7 in Australia's 170/8, but returned an economical 9–0–27–3 to bowl out India for 159 to win by 11 runs.

 "Matthews is a confidence player, never says die and has developed tremendously as a player", Border said after the game.
 "I ask special players their opinions as the game progresses, but would never have thought of confiding in Matthews a short time ago."

 In the Second WSC Final he took 10–0–37–2 to restrict India to 187 and saw Australia win the game by 7 wickets and the Finals 2–0 without the need for a third game.
 Matthews was voted Player of the Finals and it was a considerable boost to Australian confidence as the team completed a lap of honour round the Melbourne Cricket Ground.

 Matthews was selected on Australia's tours of New Zealand and Sharjah.
 For the latter he was to be one of Australia's selectors, a sign of how integral he had become.

 "National selector – that's a big wrap, man", he said at the time.
 "It's a bit of added responsibility and I hope that I can handle it.
 I'm really happy that the people who are virtually my employers think I can handle the extra responsibility that goes with being a selector."

 New Zealand vs Australia 1985–86

-I could never analyse why, right from the outset, sections of the New Zealand crowds had taken a set against Greg.
-Perhaps it was his jaunty manner on the field.
-Perhaps he was a shade too successful for the liking of the more rabidly parochial Kiwi fans...You could never understand the mentality behind the crank phone calls Greg received in New Zealand, the egg-throwing and the incident in Wellington where a toilet seat was thrown on the field.